gtalckmin/Spectral_Reconstruction/README.md

    - **Method 2**: The pretrained PROSAIL inversion model is auto-loaded.
 Select a sample index and click *Run PROSAIL inversion* to compare the observed hyperspectral curve against the PROSAIL (SVR) prediction, inspect estimated PROSAIL parameters, and view band-wise residuals.

 ## Building or Retraining the PROSAIL Inversion Model
-If you want to retrain the inversion model with more samples or different seeds:
+If you want to retrain the inversion model for higher fidelity or new parameter ranges:
 1. Install the same R dependencies plus `hsdar` for PROSAIL.
 2. Run:
    ```bash
    Rscript scripts/build_prosail_inversion_model.R
    ```
-   This will generate `models/prosail_inversion_fwhm-10_seed-123_nlut-1000.rds`.
+   The script sources `R/prosail_inversion.R`, builds the LUT, trains the SVRs, and saves `models/prosail_inversion_fwhm-10_seed-123_nlut-1000.rds`.
-3. Restart the Shiny app so it auto-loads the fresh model.
+3. Restart the Shiny app so it auto-loads the updated `.rds`, then choose a sample index and click “Run PROSAIL inversion” to overlay the PROSAIL (SVR) curve on the reference spectrum.

 ## Repository Structure
 ```